Learn about Northwestern's guidelines for identity protection, a recent tax scam, and fraudulent tactics:

 Tactics used by fraudsters and scammers

-Misinformation campaigns often target international students and their families with inticing, lower prices, and sometimes very serious consequences.
+Misinformation campaigns often target international students and their families with enticing bargains and promises of lower prices, often resulting in very serious consequences.

-Fraudsters (falsely) act as intermediaries to pay fees or accommodation at a discounted rate.
+Fraudsters falsely act as intermediaries to pay fees or accommodation at discounted rates.